mandino/hotelmilosantabarbara.com/wp-content/plugins/gotmls/readme.txt

 Extended execution_time during the Fix process, added a Quarantine log to the database, and fixed a couple of minor bugs.

 = 4.15.16 =
-Created automatic definition updates that include WordPress Core files for integrity checking and whitelisting, made more improvements to the Brute-Force protection patch, and a few other cosmetic changes and minor bug fixes.
+Created automatic definition updates that include WordPress Core files, more improvements to the Brute-Force protection patch (Plus many other improvement from v4.14.X: see Changelog for details).

-= 4.14.65 =
-Fixed a problem with deleting files from the Quarantine folder, added more descriptive errors and a link to restore the default location of the Examine Results window.

-= 4.14.64 =
-Improved the encoding of definition updates and suppressed the "Please make a donation" nag if the fix was unsuccessful.

-= 4.14.63 =
-Removed debug alert from initial session check.

-= 4.14.62 =
-Improved rewrite compatibility of session check for the Brute-Force Protection Installation.

-= 4.14.59 =
-Improved session check for the Brute-Force Protection and support for Multisite menu.

-= 4.14.55 =
-Added link to scan history, improved check for session support before giving installing Brute-Force patch, and updated firewall to better protect agains the RevSlider Exploit.

-= 4.14.54 =
-Added option to skip scanning the Quarantine, updated Brute-Force patch, and fixed a few minor bugs.

-= 4.14.52 =
-Added exception for the social.png files to the skip files by extension list, and fixed removal of Known Threats from files in the Quarantine directory.

-= 4.14.51 =
-Block SoakSoak and other malware from exploiting the Slider Revolution Vulnerability (THIS IS A WIDESPREAD THREAT RIGHT NOW).

-= 4.14.50 =
-Enabled the Brute-Force protection from the Settings page and fixed window position on small screens.

 = 4.14.47 =
-Major upgrade to the protection for Brute-Force attempts, and a bug fix for resetting the permissions of read-only files.
+Major upgrade to the protection for Brute-Force attempts, and a bug fix for resetting the permissions of read-only files (Plus many other improvement from v3.X: see Changelog for details).

-= 3.15.16 =
-Fixes a minor bug with pass-by-reference which raises a fatal error in PHP v5.4.

-= 3.15.15 =
-Enhanced the Examine File window with better styles and more info, changed form submission of encrypted file lists, and fixes other minor bugs.

-= 3.14.24 =
-Made the Examine File window sizable, fixed a few small bugs, removed some old code, and added a link to twitter.

-= 3.14.08 =
-Re-purposed Quick Scan to just scan the most affected areas and fixed a few small bugs.

-= 3.13.11 =
-Fixed a session bug to display the last directory scanned and a few other small cosmetic bugs for WP 3.8.

-= 3.12.27 =
-Added Spanish translation, thanks to Jelena Kovacevic and Andrew Kurtis.

-= 3.11.28 =
-Updated code and added a .pot file for translation into other languages and added more Quarantine options and a file for advanced session tracking.

-= 3.08.31 =
-Fixed undefined index bug with menu_group item in settings array.

-= 3.08.02 =
-Added support for multisite network admin menu and the ability to restrict admin access.

-= 3.07.27 =
-Fixed a session bug in the progress bar related to the last release.

-= 3.07.26 =
-Fixed a session bug that conflicted with jigoshop.
-(Thanks dragonflyfla)

-= 3.07.19 =
-Fixed a few bug in the Whitelist definition feature.

 = 3.07.06 =
-Added SSL support for definition updates and upgraded the Whitelist feature.
+Added SSL support for definition updates and upgraded the Whitelist feature (Plus many other improvement from v1.3.X: see Changelog for details).

-= 1.3.05.31 =
-Downgraded the WP-Login threat and changed it to an opt-in fix.

-= 1.3.05.14 =
-Fixed a bug in the Add to Whitelist feature so the you do not need to update the definitions after whitelisting a file.

-= 1.3.05.13 =
-Added ability to whitelist files.

-= 1.3.04.19 =
-Fixed a major bug in yesterdays release broke the login page on some sites.

-= 1.3.04.17 =
-Added a patch for the wp-login.php brute force attack and fixed a few other small bugs.

 = 1.3.02.15 =
-Improved security on the Quarantine directory to fix the 500 error on some servers (Plus many other improvement from v1.2: see Changelog for details)
+Improved security on the Quarantine directory to fix the 500 error on some servers (Plus many other improvement from v1.2.X: see Changelog for details).

 = 1.2.03.23 =
 First versions available for WordPress (code removed, no longer compatible).